Apparatus for quantum-mixture research in microgravity: Results

 In case of a vanishing magnetic field gradient, there is no differential acceleration while, for a non-vanishing gradient at any time $t$ during the switch-off, we obtain different trajectories for each species.
 Velocity and position differences between species lead to systematic errors in atom interferometry \cite{PhysRevD.102.124043,Loriani2019, Struckmann2024} and limit applications requiring precise co-location, such as shell-shaped condensates \cite{Wolf2022,Jia2022}, fundamental tests \cite{Asenbaum2020} or studies on interspecies interactions \cite{DIncao2022,Chang2024,Dincao_2017}.

 Consequently, it is critical for those experiments to realize an atom release where both species wouldn't acquire a differential velocity and remain co-located over the time of flight.
 To guarantee co-location during the free fall time, the transient differential accelerations $\Delta \boldsymbol{a}(t)$ must integrate to zero at the end of the release.
-Assuming that the magnetic field remains constant over the size of the two overlapping BECs, $B(r_K,t)=B(r_{Rb},t) \, \, \forall \, t$, the masses and accelerations of K and Rb are related through $a_\mathrm{Rb}(t)/a_\mathrm{K}(t)=m_\mathrm{K}/m_\mathrm{Rb}$.
-It follows that, if the measured relative position between the BECs $\Delta z$ is zero after a fixed time of flight, the associated relative velocity has to be zero as well.
+Assuming that the magnetic field remains constant over the size of the two overlapping BECs, $B(r_\mathrm{K},t)=B(r_{\mathrm{Rb}},t) \, \, \forall \, t$, the masses and accelerations of K and Rb are related through $a_\mathrm{Rb}(t)/a_\mathrm{K}(t)=m_\mathrm{K}/m_\mathrm{Rb}$.
+In the absence of oscillations of the two species at release, their corresponding co-location at release and after time-of-flight indicates a vanishing relative velocity.
 The latter has been confirmed by the simulation described in Sec.~\ref{sec:COMsimulation}.
+This model yields the evolution of trap minima and frequencies that is required for a comprehensive simulation of the respective density profiles after release.